Seirdy/seirdy.one/content/posts/website-best-practices.md

 are not important enough to look completely different from the rest of the user's system.

+A personal example: I set my preferred fonts in my computer's fontconfig settings.
+Now every website that uses `sans-serif` will have my preferred font.
+Sites with `sans-serif` blend into the users' systems instead of sticking out.

 ### But most users don't change their fonts...

 The "users don't know better and need us to make decisions for them" mindset isn't